shpunter/numio-bigmath/README.md

 # Infinite-numbers

 Infinite-numbers is an arbitrary-precision arithmetic library.
-It can be used for basic operations with decimal numbers (integers and float)
+It can be used for basic operations with decimal numbers (integers and float).

 ### Latest update

-In ver 0.3.0 added handling of negative numbers \
+In version 0.3.0 added handling of negative numbers \
-In ver 0.2.0 added division (int & float numbers)
+In version 0.2.0 added division (int & float numbers)

 # Install: